 Note: There is also a great article, Determine what reservation to purchase, that goes into detail on metrics in Azure around an analysis of your daily usage patterns that help determine your baseline usage, which will help you determine if you are better to purchase using benefit.

-The key to starting well is to have a good plan on what you are trying to develop, focusing on detailing what business problem you are addressing with your solution.
+The key to starting well is to have a good plan for what you are trying to develop, focusing on detailing what business problem you are addressing with your solution.
 As an example, we are going to use the reference architecture pictured below at a high level.

 There are several common elements to any architecture, so let’s review some of the basics we need to examine.